blewater/trades-vwap/README.md

 ![call graph](./profile_cpu.svg)

 #### Logging, instrumentation and observations.
-While this service only includes logging, I selected Uber's zap logger for its environment configuration awareness and efficient logging without employing reflection.
+While this service only includes logging, I selected Uber's zap logger for its environment configuration awareness and efficient logging and employing reflection minimally at the user's request.